Early Childhood Community Center FAQ

 Who will be paying for this?

 In the fall of 2021, the early childhood community center project received its first significant financial commitment from the Kansas Children's Cabinet in the form of a Community-Based Child Abuse Prevention Grant three-year pilot project award to Community Children's Center in the amount of $582,000.
 LMH Health and the Lawrence Chamber of Commerce each provided $10,000 of the required $20,000 in matching funds for that grant opportunity.
 In July of 2022, Douglas County awarded $3,676,405 in American Rescue Plan Act funding to Community Children's Center to acquire a building to serve as the primary ECCC location and to begin renovations of that space.
+In November of 2023, the project received a $4.9 million Capital Projects Fund grant to complete the majority of the renovation.
+We have also received funds to complete renovations through grants, foundations and private donors.
 We will actively seek funds to complete renovations through grants, foundations and private donors.
 While there is currently unprecedented support for reimagining the early childhood infrastructure at all levels of government, we need the support of the business community and private donors to make this work.
 We believe early childhood systems should be a shared investment with benefits across Douglas County.

 What can I do to help?